BigBIueWhale/assistant_coder/README.md

 ![Disable Auto Update VS Code](./disable_auto_update_vscode.png)

 3. Any client will need the `Continue` VS Code extension for your operating system + CPU architecture.
-Use the pre-downloaded version `continue-win32-x64-0.8.40.vsix` which you can download from: https://github.com/continuedev/continue/releases/tag/v0.8.40-vscode (scroll all the way down to `Assets`.
+Use the file `continue-win32-x64-0.8.46.vsix` which you can download from: https://github.com/continuedev/continue/releases/tag/v0.8.46-vscode (scroll all the way down to `Assets`.
 The .vsix file can then be installed globally as an extension in VS Code as if you installed the extension from the internet (Extensions tab -> ... -> `install from vsix`).

 4. Drag the newly added extension tab to the right like it asked you